Skip to content

 One Founder, a Repeatable Machine

-By spring 2026 the portfolio needed a structure, and TPS Worldwide became the umbrella it was filed to be back in 2022.
-Not a brand for show.
-A real home for the legal side, the contracts, the ownership lines, and the public face of a multi-project operation.
+By spring 2026 the portfolio needed structure, and TPS Worldwide finally became the umbrella it was filed to be back in 2022.
+A real home for the legal side, the contracts, the ownership lines, and the public face of a multi-project operation, instead of just a name on a form.

 Underneath it, a build system had quietly emerged from doing the same things over and over.
 Every new project now starts the same way.
 Name it, choose the domain, define what the homepage promises in one line.
 Pick the framework by the job: content and SEO sites in Astro, apps with dashboards in SvelteKit, simple tools and games in plain HTML and JavaScript.
 Apply the same day-one checklist every time: canonical tags, sitemap, robots rules, security headers, structured data, the redirect from www to the bare domain.
 Add the legal pages.
 Add the SEO architecture before the content.
 Launch a basic but real version.
 Then, and only then, decide what deserves to be automated.

 I also built TPS Command Center, a single Cloudflare Worker running a set of AI agents on cron schedules to handle recurring business tasks.
 The point of all of it is leverage.
-The reason one person can run this many projects is not that I work without limit.
-It is that almost nothing is invented from scratch anymore.
-The stack is familiar, the checklist is fixed, and the next project starts from a running start.
+One person can run this many projects because almost nothing gets invented from scratch anymore.
+The stack is familiar, the checklist is fixed, and the next project starts halfway down the field.

 // era 09 / now / may 2026